39 Years of Proven Leadership

-Even though we are still dealing with some challenges resulting from the 2020 pandemic, in 2021, we will continue to work through these unprecedented times together.
-In my role, I plan to ensure that the city is a safe place for all families while addressing quality of life concerns, and promoting economic development.
-I will continue to be dedicated and passionate as I serve on Johns Creek City Council.
+Even though we are still dealing with some challenges resulting from the 2020 pandemic, in 2021, we continued to work through these unprecedented times together.
+As mayor, I will work to ensure that the city is a safe place for all families while addressing quality of life concerns and promoting economic development.
+I will continue to be dedicated and passionate if elected as mayor.

 Major Brian Weaver (Retired) served as a police officer for 37 years.
 He was part of the inaugural squad and senior command staff for the Johns Creek Police Department, led the creation of the department’s investigative unit, and rose through the ranks to second-in-command with the title of Major, a title he held until his retirement in April 2019.

 Brian Weaver graduated from the University of Georgia in 1980.
 He has a masters of public administration from Columbus State University and is also a graduate of the FBI National Academy.
 He and his wife, Patricia live in Johns Creek.
 Brian has two sons, Brian, Jr. and Antoine, and three granddaughters.